-The scheme has been developed to ensure that property owners can meet their legal obligations by using a reputable plumbing company which understands the risks associated with legionella and can implement a risk assessment and carry out remedial action where necessary.
+The scheme ensures that property owners can meet their legal obligations by using a reputable plumbing company which understands the risks associated with legionella, which can then implement a risk assessment and carry out remedial action where necessary.

-The Health and Safety Executive recently revised its Approved Code of Practice for the control of legionella bacteria, generally referred to as L8.
-The Code applies to all hot and cold water systems within every property that has a commercial or public use.
-The updated Code is significant for plumbers as it specifies that a risk assessment for legionella should be carried out by a competent person.
+The Health and Safety Executive recently revised its Approved Code of Practice for the control of legionella bacteria - generally referred to as L8.
+The Code applies to all hot and cold-water systems within every property that has either commercial or public use.
+The Code is significant for plumbers as it specifies that a risk assessment for legionella should be carried out by a competent person.
 Anyone involved in the design or installation of water treatment measures or maintaining water systems must be properly trained to an appropriate standard.